rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 npm run test
 ```

-You should see output similar to the following
+You should see some output similar to the following

 ```shell
 $ npm run test